maximeraafat/BlenderNeRF/README.md

 1. Download this repository as a ZIP file
 2. Open Blender (3.0.0 or above.
 For previous versions, see the [Upcoming](#upcoming) section)
 3. In Blender, head to *Edit > Preferences > Add-ons*, and click *Install...*
-4. Select the downloaded ZIP file, and activate the add-on (Object: Blender $\times$ NeRF)
+4. Select the downloaded ZIP file, and activate the add-on (Object: Blender x NeRF)

 ## Setting

-**Blender $\times$ NeRF** proposes 3 settings, which are discussed in the sub-sections below.
+**Blender x NeRF** proposes 3 settings, which are discussed in the sub-sections below.
 From now on when mentioning *training* data, I will refer to the data required by NeRF to *train* (or teach) the AI model.
 Similarly, the *testing* data will refer to the images predicted by the AI.
-Each of the 3 settings generate an archived ZIP file, contaning a training and testing folder.
+When executed, each of the 3 settings generate an archived ZIP file, contaning a training and testing folder.
 Both folders contain a `transforms_train.json` file, respectively `transforms_test.json` file, with the necessary camera information for NeRF to properly train and test on images.

 ### SOF : Subset of Frames